mimoo/NoiseGo/README.md

 ![disco](http://i.imgur.com/4a9upuk.jpg)

-This is a **readable** implementation of the [Noise Protocol Framework](http://noiseprotocol.org/).

-I have tried to respect the Noise specification as much as possible.

-Note that this is highly experimental and it has not been thoroughly tested.

-I also had to deviate from the specification when naming things because Golang:

-* doesn't use snake_case, but Noise does.
-* capitalizes function names to make them public, Noise does it for different reasons.

-At the moment this repository also contains an experimental merge of Noise and Strobe called Disco.
-[Check the /disco folder](/disco).
+This folder contains two things:

+* [readable/](/readable) contains a Noise protocol built in Go from the [Noise Protocol Framework](http://noiseprotocol.org/).
+It has a minimal set of changes that make it works over UDP and allows you to verify public keys if they were signed by a trusted root key.
+* [disco/](/disco) contains an extension of the Noise protocol that makes use of the [Strobe protocol framework](https://www.cryptologie.net/article/416/the-strobe-protocol-framework/).
+It will most likely move to a different repo at some point.

+Note that these two projects are in beta, and you should not use them in production.